ruv/easyforth/index.markdown

       up = swap
       down = or ;

     : turn-up     ( -- ) is-horizontal  if up     direction ! then ;
     : turn-left   ( -- ) is-vertical    if left   direction ! then ;
     : turn-down   ( -- ) is-horizontal  if down   direction ! then ;
     : turn-right  ( -- ) is-vertical    if right  direction ! then ;

-    : change-direction ( char.key -- )
+    : change-direction ( u.fkey -- )
-      37 over = if turn-left else
+      k-left  over = if turn-left    else
-      38 over = if turn-up else
+      k-up    over = if turn-up      else
-      39 over = if turn-right else
+      k-right over = if turn-right   else
-      40 over = if turn-down
+      k-down  over = if turn-down    else
+        \ do nothing
       then then then then drop ;

     : check-input ( -- )